gmrvvis/VishnuCommon/README.md

 ## Building

-VishnuCommon has been successfully built and tested on Ubuntu 18.04/Windows 10.
+VishnuCommon has been successfully built and tested on Ubuntu 18.04 / Windows 10.
 The following steps are for build:

 ```bash
 $ git clone git@gitlab.gmrv.es:cbbsp1/vishnucommon.git